When the travel agent who sold me a Caribbean cruise found out we were docking in St. Maarten for a day, she perked right up.

 St Martin vs St Maarten

 The logistics of this eastern Caribbean island can be a tad confusing, as it’s actually split into two parts: the French side called St. Martin, and the Dutch side referred to as St or Sint.
 Maarten.
-As such, it has two main cities—Philipsburg (Dutch) and Marigot (French) with easy access to the Atlantic Ocean on the east side and the Caribbean side on the west.

-Those who travel to St Maarten by air will fly into Princess Juliana International Airport on the Dutch side, and boy does it ever make for a memorable landing.
+Those who travel to St Maarten by air fly into Princess Juliana International Airport on the Dutch side, and boy does it ever make for a memorable landing.
 The airport is famous for its ridiculously short runway wedged between popular Maho Beach and a large hill.
-People flock to the area to watch the gigantic jets navigate the strange flight path, as they roar just meters above sunbathers.

 This spot is definitely worth a visit regardless of how little time you have on the island.
 Just be sure to bring earplugs and hold on to your hat!

-St Martin and St Maarten beaches
+Relax on the St Martin and St Maarten beaches

 St Maarten has no shortage of beaches—including those who only like wearing their birthday suits.
 Yup, the island is home to a nudist beach on the French side, called Orient Beach.
 A large reef runs along the coast and clothing is optional on the southern end, making it a popular spot for nudists and lookie-loos.